 Galen is currently seeking further instruction and training from Robert Savoca Sensei, 6th dan, chief instructor of Brooklyn Aikikai.

-For the past 7 years Galen has trained at the Twin Cities Aikido Center where he began teaching in 2013.
+From 2011-2018 Galen trained at the Twin Cities Aikido Center where he began teaching in 2013.
 He feels a deep gratitude to all of his teachers and generous sempai who continue to share their practice and teaching with him, enriching his own.

-When not at the dojo—or the clinic where he works as a Psychotherapist and Feldenkrais Practitioner, Galen is learning from his daughter Alma (pictured), and wife Hannah.
+When not at the dojo—or the clinic where he works as a Psychotherapist and Feldenkrais Practitioner, Galen is learning about being a person from his daughter Alma and his wife Hannah.